 Every paraglider is manufactured with a prescribed set of line lengths.
-With time and use, these lines have a tendency to shrink due to the nature of the line material, typically kevlar or dyneema.
-Some lines will shrink while others will actually stretch due to the fact that the pilot loads the line groups (A’s, B’s, C’s & sometimes D’s) unevenly in flight.
-The A and B lines normally bear most of the pilot’s weight, which prevents them from shrinking a significant amount and often results in them stretching beyond their original lengths.
-Meanwhile, the C and D lines are likely to shrink over time as they remain less loaded.
-All this to say that eventually your paraglider is going to need to be brought back into ‘trim’ in line with the original length specifications.
+With time and use, these lines have a tendency to shrink due to the nature of the line material, typically Kevlar or Dyneema.
+Lines will shrink unevenly due to the fact that the pilot loads the line groups (A’s, B’s, C’s & sometimes D’s) unevenly in flight.
+In flight, the A and B lines bear more of a pilot’s weight than the C’s and D’s.
+This usually results in the C and D lines shrinking more than the A’s and B’s.

 It’s recommended to get a paraglider trimmed after 100 hrs of flight time or two years, whichever comes first.